 - What is ACAS early conciliation? (slatergordon.co.uk)

-- Changes to ACAS Early Conciliation (cloisters.com) – changes that took effect in December 2020, including extension of Early Conciliation Period to six weeks.
+- Changes to ACAS Early Conciliation (archive of cloisters.com) – changes that took effect in December 2020, including extension of Early Conciliation Period to six weeks.

 The rules discussed above apply to Great Britain, ie England, Scotland and Wales.
 However Northern Ireland also has rules requiring notification of the Labour Relations Agency before bringing a claim.
 See www.nidirect.gov.uk/articles/early-conciliation and www.lra.org.uk/early-conciliation.

 On Northern Ireland more generally, see Northern Ireland disability discrimination law.